evillemez/kb/keyboards/elv/README.md

 My main keyboard: a monoblock split.
-Wiring should be roughly the same as a Planck, just slightly different layout.
+Wiring should be roughly the same as a Planck, just slightly different physical layout.